This page contains Frequently Asked Questions (FAQs) on Serious Shortage Protocols (SSPs) last updated on 8 June 2021.

 A. Reimbursement – is for the medicine supplied in accordance with an SSP, not the originally prescribed medicine or appliance.

-Q. Does an SSP number need to be endorsed?
+Q. When endorsing a prescription for an SSP, does the SSP number need to be included?

-Q. What is the correct process for endorsement?
+Q. What are the correct requirements for SSP endorsements?

-A. To ensure correct payments (fees and reimbursement) for products supplied under an SSP, a contractor is required to endorse either the original electronic prescription or its associated dispensing token, or where issued, the paper prescription, with the following information:
+To ensure correct payments (fees and reimbursement) for products supplied under an SSP, pharmacy teams are generally required to endorse the following information on the paper prescription or where issued using EPS, using either the original electronic prescription or its associated dispensing token (as outlined in Part II of the Drug Tariff):

-- NCSO – to indicate that the supply was made in accordance with an SSP;
+- SSP (followed by the three-digit reference number applicable to the SSP) – to indicate that the supply was made in accordance with an SSP;

 - Quantity supplied*;